NMRbox/htcondor-tutorial/README.md

 With an understanding of the essential parts of a Condor submission file, let's go ahead and actually submit a job to Condor.

-In the HTCondor folder in your home directory (`~/EVENTS/2022-nmrbox-summer/HTCondor`) you should have a file called `pdb.sub` which uses many of the options described above.
+'pdb.sub' in this github repository uses many of the options described above.
 The executable simply echoes some text to STDOUT, but it illustrates how you could run a given computation against a set of PDB structures.